HOSTING A FIELD MEET

 Profit and Loss:

-Careful planning is the "key" for a successful event.
+Careful planning is the "key" to a successful event.
 Carefully planned events have never lost money.
 If you lose money, the sponsor MUST absorb the loss.

 After the Event:

-Please have someone write a brief report about the event to include total number of attendees, menu, events/activities held, unusual happenings, weather conditions, etc. Publish this report in your local grotto newsletter.
-Whether it is published locally or not, it is required that you send a copy of the report to the editor of the "Region record" for publication.
+1 Please have someone write a brief report about the event to include the total number of attendees, menu, events/activities held, unusual happenings, weather conditions, etc. Publish this report in your local grotto newsletter.
+Whether it is published locally or not, please send a copy of the report to the editor of the "Region Record" for publication.
+Also, submit a copy of your budget to the webmaster so future groups can refer to it for planning their event.

-To the keeper of the VAR addresses, send a list of the names and full addresses (including zip code) of the attendees for which you collected the $5 VAR fee.
-You may send the actual registration forms as long as it is clear which attendees are adults.
-The forms will be returned.
+2 Send the Region Record circulation manager an electronic list of the names and full addresses (including zip code) of the attendees for which you collected the $5 VAR fee.